biolink/biolink-model/docs/index.md

  * [has input](has_input.md) - holds between a process and a continuant, where the continuant is an input into the process
      * [consumes](consumes.md)
  * [has manifestation](has_manifestation.md)
+     * [has mode of inheritance](has_mode_of_inheritance.md) - Relates a disease or phenotypic feature to its observed genetic segregation and assumed associated underlying DNA manifestation (i.e. autosomal, sex or mitochondrial chromosome).
  * [has metabolite](has_metabolite.md) - holds between two molecular entities in which the second one is derived from the first one as a product of metabolism
  * [has missense variant](has_missense_variant.md)
+ * [has mode of inheritance](has_mode_of_inheritance.md) - Relates a disease or phenotypic feature to its observed genetic segregation and assumed associated underlying DNA manifestation (i.e. autosomal, sex or mitochondrial chromosome).
  * [has molecular consequence](has_molecular_consequence.md) - connects a sequence variant to a class describing the molecular consequence.
 E.g.  SO:0001583
  * [has nearby variant](has_nearby_variant.md)
  * [has negative upstream actor](has_negative_upstream_actor.md)